General Condition Information

 During screening, a special machine measures how much of a certain substance (called immunoreactive trypsinogen or IRT) is in your baby’s blood.
 IRT is made in the pancreas and is increased in newborns with cystic fibrosis.

 In most cases, if a baby’s IRT is elevated, a second test will also be done on the newborn screening sample.
-This second test looks for changes in the gene that causes CF (called CFTR).
-Babies with high levels of IRT and at least one change in the CFTR gene may have CF.
+This second test looks for changes in the gene that causes cystic fibrosis (called CFTR).
+Babies with high levels of IRT and at least one change in the CFTR gene may have cystic fibrosis.

 Newborn screening for cystic fibrosis is important even if a mother already received screening during pregnancy.
 In some cases, newborn screening for cystic fibrosis may show different results than prenatal testing.
 It is important to always follow-up with an out-of-range newborn screening result– even if testing during pregnancy was normal.